 Don’t get me wrong, “BC” I was not a slacker.
 I’m a workout girl.
 Movement was then and is now an integral part of my world.
 My happy hours consist of lifting, cycling hills, running trails (& getting lost), paddle boarding, trying a challenging new workout with like-minded friends – to walking or taking a barre class.
 “BC” I ate “lean” but the reality was that my choices were too acidic and chemically laden.
 I had much room for improvement.

 My friends describe me as a wellness role model—while my kids described me as a certified health nut.
 (They love to tease me about gluten-free this & that, and get a kick out of changing my user name on Netflix to something silly about healthy pursuits.)
 I believe the key to success in any endeavor is consistency of effort — not perfection.
 I follow the Catholic schoolgirl diet: eat like an angel 6 days a week, but on the 7th day, make the devil blush!
 The majority of the time I do strive to eat healthy and clean.
 I feel better with good food.
 I am very aware of the difference made with a good night’s rest.
 And, I am energized when I workout.

-I hope you will join me on this lifelong journey of learning, improvement, wellness and passion.
-After all, “Life isn’t about waiting for the storm to pass, but learning how to dance in the rain.”
+I hope you will join me in this lifelong journey of learning, improvement, wellness and passion.
+After all, “Life isn’t about waiting for the storm to pass but learning how to dance in the rain.”
 Sometimes the steps don’t make sense, but we HAVE to keep moving and if we move TOGETHER, life is so much better!
-Like Newton says, “A body in motion stays in motion” so use this site to help you find or keep your motion.
+Like Newton says, “A body in motion stays in motion” so use this site to help you find or keep your motion mojo.

 Live strong.
 Be fit.
+LIFT WEIGHTS!
 Laugh often.
-And smile.

-Lisa is a NCSF Certified Personal Trainer, a 15X National USAT age group qualifier, co-founder of Soul Savers Austin, a 22 year cancer survivor, and the proud mother of two incredible young adults.
+Lisa is a NCSF Certified Personal Trainer, a 15X National USAT age group qualifier, co-founder of Soul Savers Austin, a 22-year cancer survivor, and the very proud mother of two incredible young adults.